alvineebai/Alvine-kubernetes/00-cluster-setup/readme.md

 eksctl delete cluster --name my-cluster --region us-east-1
 ```
 After deleting the cluster, you can verify in Cloudformation that all the stacks related to the cluster creation were successfully deleted.

+#### (Optional) Cluster Setup with Terraform

+🚨 **WARNING:** We will not use this in class.
+This is just for your information.

+The following repository has a terraform code to launch EKS cluster: [Repo link here](https://github.com/utrains/provision-eks-cluster-with-terraform.git)